Go to SkyDayProject

 be a part of the bigger picture

 People all around the world are taking part in SkyDayProject to show they care about our sky and want us to come together to protect it for the benefit of all.
 So join in!
 It's free and a great way to make your voice heard while at the same time helping us build an amazing library of sky photos for our free interactive educational platform about the science of all things sky.
 Want to take part as an individual?
 Cool!
-Learn how Got a group that wants it's own gallery in the mosaic?
-Awesome!
+Either upload your 'sky-only' photo directly to the SkyDayProject.org website OR Tweet it with #skydayproject.
+Details here Got a group that wants it's own gallery in the mosaic?
+Its easy!
 Sign up here

 Who is taking part?

-Responsible individuals and organizations all over the world like New End (London)/The Delaware Contemporary/Adler Planetarium/Mom's Clean Air Force/Lycee Claudel (CA)/Northwestern University/Jeddah Astronomy Society/American Montessori Society/International Planetarium Society/Lycee Francais de Chicago/Institute of Environmental Science for Social Change (Philippines)/Australian Meteorological and Oceanographic Society.
-And more are taking part everyday.
+Individual participation is truly global and our list of responsible organizations requesting their own gallery in the mosaic is growing every day.
+It includes The Royal Meteorological Society (London)/The Delaware Contemporary/Adler Planetarium/Northwestern University/Jeddah Astronomy Society/American Montessori Society/International Planetarium Society/Lycee Francais de Chicago/Institute of Environmental Science for Social Change (Philippines)/Australian Meteorological and Oceanographic Society.
+List

 I have a group that wants its own gallery in the mosaic.
 How many photos do we need to tweet?